Swipe to see connections

 Currently

-In the immediate aftermath of the November 2 FBI raid of the home of Eric Adams’s chief fundraiser Brianna Suggs, Vito Pitta (see entries), lawyer for the Adams campaign, said that the campaign had “started an extensive review of all documents and actions by campaign workers connected to the contributors in question.”
-Soon after, the campaign did find something, and someone: One staffer had acted “improperly,” and Adams’s lawyers alerted the FBI to let them know about it.
-According to reporting by the New York Post, that staffer was Rana Abbasova, director of protocol for the Mayor’s Office for International Affairs.
+In the immediate aftermath of the November 2, 2023 FBI raid of the home of Eric Adams’s chief fundraiser Brianna Suggs, Vito Pitta (see entries), the lawyer for the Adams campaign, said that the campaign had “started an extensive review of all documents and actions by campaign workers connected to the contributors in question.”
+Soon after, the campaign claimed it did find something, and someone: One staffer had acted “improperly,” and Adams’s lawyers alerted the FBI to let them know about it.
+According to reporting by the New York Post, that staffer was Rana Abbasova, the director of protocol for the Mayor’s Office for International Affairs.
 And the “improper” behavior?
-Federal investigators had raided not only Suggs’s apartment on November 2, but Abbasova’s Fort Lee, New Jersey, home as well, and in response, she had told other staffers to delete text messages, the Post reported.
+Federal investigators had raided not only Suggs’s apartment on November 2, but Abbasova’s Fort Lee, New Jersey, home as well, and in response, had apparently told other staffers to delete text messages, the Post reported.

 So who is Rana Abbasova, and how did she become someone the Adams administration was willing to flag to the FBI?
 Abbasova, whose family is from Azerbaijan, started volunteering for Adams during his first term as Brooklyn borough president, at a time when he was trying “to make inroads to the Turkish and Azerbaijani communities in Brooklyn.”
 When she was hired as Adams’s community coordinator at Borough Hall, she was, in the words of her official bio, “responsible for international relations and maintaining relationships between the Borough President and stakeholders, including the Middle East and Central Asian countries, Muslim and Russian-speaking communities, and Non-profit organizations” and “also organized Turkic Heritage events.”